StanfordLegion/legion/tutorial/realm/region_instances/region_instances.md

 access pattern is column-wise.

 ## Creating Instances
-Realm uses `RegionInstances` to store persistent application data.
+Realm uses `RegionInstance` objects to store persistent application data.
 Region instances offer a comprehensive interface that allows defining various data layouts and to accessing them efficiently.
 Region instances are instantiated using the static member function